Hypothesis Testing Framework

 Key ideas

-• Welch’s t-test: Two-sample t-test that does not assume equal variances.
+• Welch’s t-test: the formula-based two-sample test that does not assume equal variances.
+The standard default.

-• Statistical significance does not imply practical importance; always report effect sizes alongside p-values.
+• Statistical significance does not imply practical importance; always report effect sizes.

 Computational tools